What Is Trauma Dumping? Examples, Signs, and Effects

 WHAT are some ways I can build trust and connection with others beyond sharing my trauma?

-The first step might be asking the people you often speak to whether they’re willing to talk with you about your traumatic experiences.
-You might also ask them to call you on it if they notice you’re veering into trauma dumping.
+The first step might be asking the people around you whether they’re willing to talk with you about your traumatic experiences, and respecting their answers.
+And you can also recruit them to support you in overcoming trauma dumping.
+For example, you might also ask them to call you on it if they notice you’re sharing too much.
 In addition, remind yourself before a conversation or get-together to ask the other person about their life and to give them a chance to vent if they need to.

 Treatment for Young Adult Trauma

-It’s essential to process and heal traumatic experiences, whether the trauma was acute, chronic, or relational.
-Trauma-informed care with a mental health professional or in a residential or outpatient setting can help young adults work through trauma and co-occurring disorders like substance abuse, disordered eating, and self-harm.
+It’s essential to process trauma and heal the effect of traumatic experiences, whether the trauma was acute, chronic, or relational.
+Trauma-informed care with a mental health professional or in safe and supportive space can help young adults work through trauma and co-occurring disorders like substance abuse, disordered eating, and self-harm.

 Frequently Asked Questions About Trauma Dumping